Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Discussion and implications

 In general, the gravitational potential felt by the companion can be written as \citep{Applegate92, Lanza20}

-where $G$ is the gravitational constant, $M$ the mass of the active star, $r$ the distance between the center of the active star and the companion, $Q_{ij}$ is the quadrupole moment tensor, and ${\bm x}$ are Cartesian coordinates.
+where $G$ is the gravitational constant, $M$ is the mass of the active star, $r$ is the distance between the center of the active star and the companion, $Q_{ij}$ is the quadrupole moment tensor, and ${\bm x}$ refers to Cartesian coordinates.
 Writing out the summation explicitly and expressing $x_i$ and $x_j$ in a spherical coordinate system $(r,\theta',\phi')$ with its origin coinciding with the center of the star, we arrive at